The Bachelorette (American TV series) season 19: Bachelor in Paradise

 Hayden Markowitz, Jacob Rapini, Joey Young, Johnny DePhillipo, Justin Young, Logan Palmer, and Tyler Norris returned for season 8 of Bachelor in Paradise.
-Markowitz and Rapini were eliminated week 4.
-Palmer split from Kate Gallivan in week 5.
+Hayden and Jacob were eliminated in week 4.
+Logan split from Kate Gallivan in week 5.
 Joey and Justin split from Shanae Ankney and Florence Moerenhout, respectively, in week 6.
-Norris left in a relationship with Brittany Galvin in week 6.
-DePhillipo got engaged to Victoria Fuller in week 6.
+Tyler left in a relationship with Brittany Galvin in week 6.
+Johnny got engaged to Victoria Fuller in week 6.